ltspicer/ioBroker.heizoel24-mex/README.md

 ### 1.2.0 (2024-03-16)

 - CalculatedRemaining data in JsonForEcharts data point stored.
 This can used direct with eCharts
-- Limited to 52 data points
-- Option for save CalculatedRemaining json
+- Option for save CalculatedRemaining.json file

 ### 1.1.0 (2024-03-09)